 Research focus

-1. How is memory encoded as changes to complex networks of synapses and neurons?
+How is memory encoded as changes to complex networks of synapses and neurons, and how do these representations drift across time?

 We employ a wide variety of approaches from systems neuroscience, molecular biology, and computational data science to explore how changes to synaptic plasticity and neural activity encode behavior: